tkchafin/resistnet/README.md

 As noted above, PyJulia won't work with statically-linked Python.
 There are several workarounds in the PyJulia [documentation](https://pyjulia.readthedocs.io/en/latest/troubleshooting.html).

-One of the easiest workarounds is to turn off the Julia compiled cache, which you can do by passing Riverscape GA the '--no_compiled_modules' (boolean) argument.
+One of the easiest workarounds is to turn off the Julia compiled cache, which you can do by passing ResistNet the '--no_compiled_modules' (boolean) argument.
 This might slow down loading Julia a little bit, but is one of the fastest ways to get up and running if you are getting PyJulia errors.

-Another option is to create a custom JUlia system image, which can be passed to RiverscapeGA using the --sys_image argument:
+Another option is to create a custom Julia system image, which can be passed to ResistNet using the --sys_image argument:

 ```
 python3 -m julia.sysimage sys.so